ericallam/dynamodb-spec-generator/README.md

 ### Get an employee's current job details only

-Perform a [Query](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property "Query") against the Main index with a `begins_with(#SK, :SK)` condition on the sort key:
+Perform a [DocumentClient.query](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property "DocumentClient.query") against the Main index with a `begins_with(#SK, :SK)` condition on the sort key:

 ```json
 {